loranallensmith/brightwheel/README.md

 ```

+## Contributing

+Pull Request are welcome!
+For an outline of the overall development priorities, have a look at the current [`ROADMAP.md`](https://github.com/loranallensmith/brightwheel/blob/master/ROADMAP.md) file.

+Please follow the steps below to contribute to this project:
+- Look for an open issue (or open one if it doesn't already exist)
+- Fork this repository
+- Be sure to write tests for the changes you're proposing
+- Open a Pull Request and mention @loranallensmith
+- To help with discoverability down the road, it helps to reference the original Issue your changes address in the body of your Pull Request

 ### How to Test

 Run one, or a combination of the following commands to lint and test your code: